U.N. Security Council Meets About Syria As Inspectors Prepare To Head In

 Trump has now cancelled this week's planned trip to Latin America "to oversee the American response to Syria and to monitor developments around the world," according to White House press secretary Sarah Sanders.

-The alleged attack over the weekend killed 14 people in Douma, a rebel-held area in the Damascus suburbs, according to the Britain-based Syrian Observatory for Human Rights.
+In the alleged attack over the weekend in Douma, a rebel-held area in the Damascus suburbs, pro-opposition rescue workers and doctors have told NPR's Ruth Sherlock that at least 42 people died.
+That's equal to the number of fatalities reported by the Britain-based Syrian Observatory for Human Rights.

 The Organisation for the Prohibition of Chemical Weapons said the Syrian government and its Russian allies invited it to send in a fact-finding mission.
 The watchdog group has a mandate to "establish facts surrounding the allegations of the use of toxic chemicals, reportedly chlorine, for hostile purposes in the Syrian Arab Republic."